Commensurability of lattices in right-angled buildings

 \begin{thm} Let $X$ be a simply connected 2-complex with all the assumptions from Definition \ref{defn:Fuchsian} except properties \ref{item:apart} and \ref{item:mapapart}.
 Then $X$ is a Fuchsian building (hence satisfies \ref{item:apart} and \ref{item:mapapart}) if the following properties hold: \begin{enumerate}[label=(\alph*)] \item The link of each vertex in $X$ is CAT(1). \item Through any two points in the link of a vertex in $X$ there passes an isometrically embedded circle. \end{enumerate} \end{thm}

+Recall that a \emph{generalized $m$-gon} is a connected, bipartite, simplicial graph with diameter $m$ and girth $2m$ ($m\geq2$).
+Equivalently, it is a connected, bipartite, simplicial graph with the following two properties \cite[Theorem 1.1]{VanMaldeghem02}: \begin{enumerate} \item Given any pair of edges there is a circuit of length $2m$ containing both. \item For two circuits $A_1,A_2$ of length $2m$ with non-empty intersection, there is an isomorphism $f:A_1\to A_2$ that pointwise fixes $A_1\cap A_2$. \end{enumerate}

-As a consequence of the earlier discussion about generalized polygons, if a vertex $x\in X$ subtends angles $\pi/m$ in each of its incident 2-cells, then the link of $x$ satisfies properties \ref{item:CAT1} and \ref{item:embedcircle} above if and only if it is a generalized $m$-gon (with one edge in the link of $x$ for each 2-cell incident to $x$).
+These definitions of generalized $m$-gon connect neatly with Theorem \ref{thm:localF} as follows.
+If $X$ is the 2-complex from Theorem \ref{thm:localF}, and if a vertex $x\in X$ subtends angles $\pi/m$ in each of its incident 2-cells, then the link of $x$ satisfies properties \ref{item:CAT1} and \ref{item:embedcircle} above if and only if it is a generalized $m$-gon (with one edge in the link of $x$ for each 2-cell incident to $x$).

 We are now ready to show that $\Delta$ has the structure of a Fuchsian building in the cases of Theorem \ref{thm:QI} (in fact now we no longer require $\cG$ to be finite).

 \begin{prop} Let $\cG$ be a generalized $m$-gon, with $m\geq3$, which is bipartite with respect to the partition $I=I_1\sqcup I_2$, and let $(G_i)_{i\in I}$ be finite groups.
 Suppose that $d_1,d_2,p_1,p_2\geq2$ are integers such that every $i\in I_k$ ($k=1,2$) has degree $d_k$ and $|G_i|=p_k$.
 Then in each of the following cases \begin{enumerate}[label=(\roman*)] \item $2< d_1,d_2,p_1,p_2$, \item $p_1=p_2=2<d_1,d_2$, \item $d_1=d_2=2<p_1,p_2$, \end{enumerate} the right-angled building $\Delta=\Delta(\cG,(G_i)_{i\in I})$ has the structure of a Fuchsian building. \end{prop}